-This hard grad filter set comprises three densities - 1, 2 and 3 stops - so they'll cater for a wide variety of lighting conditions.
+These filter set comprises three densities - 1, 2 and 3 stops - so they'll cater for a wide variety of lighting conditions – and come with a choice of transitions (soft, medium, hard and extra hard).
 You can also buy individual Lee grads, in soft, medium, hard and extra hard variants.
-The latter is useful when shooting a scene like a seascape, where the horizon is perfectly straight and defined.
 There’s a reverse ND range, too.

 3. Cokin Nuances Extreme Z-Pro Soft Graduated ND Kit